diku-dk/futhark/docs/man/futhark-bench.rst

 program will be ignored if it contains no data sets - it will not even be compiled.

-If compilation or running fails, an error message will be printed and benchmarking will continue (and ``--json`` will write the file), but a non-zero exit code will be returned at the end.
+If compilation of a program fails, then ``futhark bench`` will abort immediately.
+If execution of a test set fails, an error message will be printed and benchmarking will continue (and ``--json`` will write the file), but a non-zero exit code will be returned at the end.

 OPTIONS
 =======